-8.3.2 The following must be considered in the development of the COVID-19 COP:
+8.3.2The following must be considered in the development of the COVID-19 COP:

-- 8.3.2.1 The mine's leave policies and collective labour agreements. - 8.3.2.2 Provide adequate, usable, and appropriate training, and information material about: - i.
-Mine's essential job functions; - Proper hygiene practices and the use of any workplace controls (including PPE); - Prevention of COVID-19 stigma and discrimination amongst the suspected, the infected and their families; - The provision of the mine's support service or collaboration/contracted support service for the employees through the Employee Assistance Programme (EAP) or a competent person to provide such services; - v.
-The employer must develop a process where an employee will be able to disclose any pre-existing conditions prior to returning to work ; and - vi.
-Employees must be made aware of the Covid-19 National Hotline/s for their knowledge and information sharing with other community members.
+- 8.3.2.1 Provide adequate, usable, and appropriate training, and information material about: - i.
+Mine's relevant job functions; - ii.
+Proper hygiene practices and the use of any workplace controls (including PPE);

-- 8.3.2.3 The employer must identify employees with pre-existing conditions that will predispose them to COVID-19, and such employees will only be permitted to work after receiving a certificate of fitness to work and a return to work note from an occupational medical practitioner.
-Where employees are not permitted to work due to a confirmed pre-existing condition, the employer must arrange for transportation of such employees back to their homes. - 8.3.2.4 The employer must utilize a risk-based method to prioritise high-risk individuals for more active interventions such as prophylaxis and individualised counselling.

-8.3.2.5 Review of the mines rescue plans in consideration of COVID-19.
+- iii.
+Prevention of COVID-19 stigma and discrimination amongst the suspected, the infected and their families; - iv.
+The provision of the mine's support service or collaboration/contracted support service for the employees through the Employee Assistance Programme (EAP) or collaboration with the Public Service; - v.
+The employer must develop a process where an employee will be able to disclose any pre-existing conditions prior to returning to work; and - vi.
+The available Covid-19 National Hotline/s for their knowledge and information sharing with other community members. - 8.3.1.2 The employer must as far as possible with employees' consent and respecting medical confidentiality be informed through the designated healthcare worker if the employees have pre-existing conditions that will make them more susceptible to severe COVID-19.
+Such employees will only be permitted to work after receiving a certificate of fitness to work from an occupational medical practitioner.
+Where employees are not permitted to work due to a confirmed pre-existing condition, the employer must arrange for transportation of such employees back to their homes. - 8.3.1.3 The employer must utilize a risk-based method to prioritise high-risk individuals for more active interventions such as prophylaxis and individualised counselling. - 8.3.1.4 Review of the mines emergency response plans in consideration of COVID-